egaba/ember-wired/README.md

 </WiredCard>
 ```

-You will need to call `el.requestUpdate()` upon content changes.
-You'll need to:
+When your content dynamically changes, you'll need to invoke `el.requestUpdate()` to
+redraw the component.
+2 things:

 1. Add an `id` to your card